wwevo/7dtd-chrani-server/README.md

 Send messages

-    to the Games chat
+    to the games chat

 Listen to chat commands (*The main loop*)

-    should run and do nothing else but timeout (if set up) and listen to chat-commands
+    should run and do nothing else but timeout (if set up), listen to chat-commands and trigger their actions
-    simplest of bots imaginable, could be used as an echo-bot or for really simple server-wide notifications
-    for now we have the '/make this my home' command and the 'take me home' command. you can guess what they do ^^ I have added a very experimental lobby and password check to get you out of the lobby again

 The player-poll

     periodically scans for new players and stores the data in a sqlite3 database

-together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a homezone
+together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a home-zone for example

+**The following commands and actions are available at this time:**
+* greeting new players, welcoming back old ones
+* setting up a lobby (/set up lobby)
+    * new players will get ported to the lobby location
+    * a command will allow them to get sent back to their original spawn (/password <password>)
+* players can set up a home and port back there (/make this my home && /take me home)

 this code has almost NO exception checking and also almost ZERO security / sanity checks. this is in NO WAY ready for a public server.

 code-base is tested on 100% vanilla server and one with Coppis + Botman.
-Not tested with any other mods.
+Not tested with any other mods. also tested it with three instances of this bot connected to the same server by accident. it worked :)